sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ```

 19. Save the file.
-20. After about 30-60 minutes, the Log Analytics workspace will start to pickup changes to your files, registry settings and windows services:
+20. After about 30-60 minutes, the Log Analytics workspace will start to pick up changes to your files, registry settings and windows services:

     ![The file changes are saved to the logs of the workspace.](/Hands-on%20lab/images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/fileintegrity-logchanges.png "Review the file change logs for the paw-1 machine in the log analytics workspace")